Timothy-Rosno/DN_QUEUE/SECOND_ROUND_TESTING.md

 - [X] Tooltip shows full description (not truncated)
 - [X] Tooltip has nice styling (dark background, arrow, readable)
 - [X] Move mouse away → tooltip disappears
-- [BROKEN: When the thing is clicked, the tooltip doesn't go away until clicked again on desktop.
+- [FIXED: When the thing is clicked, the tooltip doesn't go away until clicked again on desktop.
 On mobile, it never goes away, but I want it to go away when scrolling away or tap somewhere else.]
 Click for tooltip
 #### Mobile/Tablet Testing
 - [X] Open site on mobile device or use browser dev tools (responsive mode)
 - [X] **Tap** on measurement title with tooltip
 - [X] Tooltip appears and stays visible
-- [BROKEN: When the thing is clicked, the tooltip doesn't go away until clicked again on desktop.
+- [FIXED: When the thing is clicked, the tooltip doesn't go away until clicked again on desktop.
 On mobile, I want it to go away also when scrolling away, not just tapping somewhere else.]
 Tap measurement again → tooltip disappears.
 - [X] Tap outside tooltip → tooltip disappears
 - [X] Test on `/schedule/fridges/` page as well